csc-training/hip-programming/streams/01-streams-basics/README.md

-# Creating a stream and using it on the GPU
+# Creating a stream and launching a GPU kernel on it

 This exercise demonstrates how a HIP stream is created, and how memory transfers and a GPU kernel can be submitted to it.